HR is not easy.

 Well, spare a thought for poor Pauline, Hooli’s payroll & HR manager.

 Over the last year, she has been through the mill.
-Well, she would’ve been, had she not been using payroll software that supported her with each of the aforementioned – and many more – problems.
+Well, she would’ve been, had she not been using payroll software that supported her with each of the aforementioned (plus additional) problems.

-Pauline’s decision in early 2020 to switch from her previous payroll provider to PayFit has certainly paid dividends.
+Pauline’s decision to switch from her previous payroll provider to PayFit has certainly paid dividends.

-While she may still have to deal with 99 HR-related problems – payroll ain’t one.
+So, although she may still have to deal with 99 HR-related problems—payroll ain’t one.

-So tune in every Tuesday, to stay up to date with Pauline’s Payroll Problems.
+Stay tuned to the PayFit blog to keep up to date with Pauline’s Payroll Problems.

 Keep up to date with Pauline...